rodrigopivi/SpaceTrippers/README.md

 * Need to fix-upgrade the generation of rocks, it's buggy and need to have some gradual difficulty.

-* Need to have some gradual levels difficulty to be able to have the feeling of a survival game.
+* Need to have some incremental difficulty to be able to have the feeling of a survival game.
+(Using levels?).

+* Need an score counter.

-* Need an initial Menu with some instructions and a Start Button to start the game.
+* Need an initial menu with some instructions and a 'Start' button to start the game.

 * Need to receive life damage when a collition happens.

-* Need some message or handing when the life end's.
+* Need a game over message/screen when the life end's.

 ## License ##